-Whether you’re a stay-at-home parent, retired, underemployed, or simply ready for a career change, becoming a freelance writer is absolutely within reach if you really want it.
+Whether you’re a stay-at-home parent, retired, underemployed, or simply ready for a career change, there’s never been a better time to start your career as a writer.
 I know, because I did it after many years of being a corporate worker bee.

 To help you reach your writing goals, I’m going to teach you my two best tips to jumpstart your own ideal version of the writer’s life.